 Under Nevada law, every driver has a duty to stop at or immediately return to the scene of a motor vehicle accident they have been involved in, regardless of whether the driver caused the crash.
 Nevada’s hit and run law requires, at a minimum, that a driver involved in a crash render aid to anyone who has suffered injuries from the accident and that the driver exchange contact, vehicle, license, and insurance information with each motorist, bicyclist, and/or pedestrian involved.

 The state’s hit and run law also requires drivers to stop when they cause damage to unattended property, such as a parked vehicle.
 Drivers are required to attempt to locate the property’s owner.
 If the owner cannot be found, the driver must leave a note with his or her name and contact information.

 The driver should also file an accident report with the authorities.
 Drivers must contact law enforcement or file an accident report for any crash involving death, injury, or apparent property damage worth more than $750.
 Not filing a report may result in a one-year suspension of driving privileges.

-The Las Vegas hit-and-run accident lawyers at Sam & Ash, LLP firmly believe that you deserve answers and justice when a motorist flees the scene.
+The Las Vegas hit and run accident lawyers at Sam & Ash Injury Law firmly believe that you deserve answers and justice when a motorist flees the scene.
 When you choose us to represent you, our attorneys will:

 - Work with police and investigators to identify the person who hit you